Our Executive Director

 Rabbi Tarlan Rabizadeh is Hillel at UCLA’s Director of Student Life.
 Ordained at Hebrew Union College-JIR, Rabbi Tarlan served as the Jewish Emergent Network Fellow at The Kitchen in San Francisco and most recently was faculty at Milken Community High School.
 She has a passion for bridging two worlds within her teachings: the wisdom of the liberal Ashkenazi Jewish world and the Mizrachi, especially Persian, traditions that she was raised with.
 Rabbi Tarlan is thrilled to contribute her culture-merging sensibility towards creating meaningful and inclusive Jewish experiences at Hillel at UCLA.

 Rabbi Aryeh Kaplan and Sharona Kaplan, MSW are in their second decade as the JLIC couple at UCLA.
 Originally from Teaneck, NJ, the Kaplans – who met in High School - now live in Westwood with their six young children.
 Bringing with them expansive experience in informal Jewish education, programming, community building and engagement, the Kaplans’ warmth, sincerity and passion attracts and inspires students and community members alike.
 The Kaplans are sought after mentors, teaching brides and grooms before their weddings, escorting students through an array of defining life cycle events and offering advice and personal counsel to students.

-Springboard Innovation Fellow
+Springboard Ezra Fellow